 In the third step, you define your diet for a longer period, preferably for life.
 Here you can actually eat what you want.
 There are no restrictions on what types of carbohydrates you eat.
 However, it is expected that the amount of carbohydrates will not exceed certain limits and your aim is to not starting to gain weight.

 How Does the South Beach Diet Work?

 Agatston theories are based on the same ideology as most other low carbohydrate diets.
-He believes that too much insulin productions is an important contributor to obesity.
-By reducing carbohydrate intake there will be less fluctuations in blood sugar levels and insulin production will stabilize.
+He believes that too much insulin production is an important contributor to obesity.
+By reducing carbohydrate intake, there will be less fluctuations in blood sugar levels, and insulin production will stabilize.

 Agatston believes that the faster sugar and starch are absorbed and the faster they enter the bloodstream, the fatter you will get.
-He suggests eating foods and combination of foods ( i.e. proteins, fat and small amounts of carbohydrates) that cause gradual rather than sharp increase in blood sugar.
+He suggests eating foods and combination of foods ( i.e., proteins, fat and small amounts of carbohydrates) that cause gradual rather than a sharp increase in blood sugar.
 Agatston makes distinction between good and bad carbohydrates.
-This is based on so-called glycemic index (GI) .
+This is based on the glycemic index (GI).
 GI tells you how fast 50 grams of a particular food turns into sugar.
 Carbohydrates with a high GI raise blood sugar levels rapidly, while carbohydrates with low GI do it much slower.
 Examples of foods with high GI is white wheat bread, potatoes and various kinds of cereals.
-Green vegetables, whole grains and beans are examples of foods with low GI.
+Green vegetables, whole grains, and beans are examples of foods with low GI.

 The Three Stages of the South Beach Diet